jlangr/ccode2/continuous-design.md

 list.length === 1 ? word : `${word}s`
 ```

-But for an idiom to be recognized, we must fully scan the code in question, so that we don't misinterpret it.
+Such phrases still demand careful reading; we must mentally assemble the tokens involved into the behavioral concept they represent.
+A small potential for misinterpretation exists, as does a small potential for a defect.
 The following line of seemingly-idiomatic code should cause us pause:

 ```
 for (let i = 0; i <= words.length; i++) {